nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### \[Developed\] Find group(s)

-The find group feature allows users to supports find group(s) and persons who are in those group(s).
+The find group feature allows users to find group(s) and persons who are in those group(s).

 This is implemented using the `GroupFindCommand`, `GroupFindCommandParser`, `UniqueGroupList` and `UniquePersonList` classes.